OzangunerGH/Cloud-Resume-Challenge/README.md

 # Cloud-Resume-Challenge
-Cloud Resume Challenge

-This is a implementation of the #CloudResumeChallenge on AWS using a Serverless architecture.
+This is a implementation of the #CloudResumeChallenge on AWS using a Serverless Architecture.

-You can view the end result at www.ozangunercloud.ga
+You can view the final result of the challenge at www.ozangunercloud.ga

 ![Alt text](https://i.imgur.com/SPXgoSd.png)